ceejbot/soulsy/docs/nexus.md

 If you read the [theming article](https://www.nexusmods.com/skyrimspecialedition/articles/5633) for more details on how to change layouts to match your game UI's theme.

+More icons!
+Look at the requirements section on the mod description page to find more layouts and even some really nice icon packs.
+I want to call out [Komegaki's weapon icons](https://www.nexusmods.com/skyrimspecialedition/mods/106432), which you can use to make your menus, Wheeler, and Soulsy use the same hand-crafted icon set.

 ## Bug reports and feature requests

 The comments have sticky posts with future plans for a few more features and some polish work before Soulsy reaches 1.0.
 If there's something you'd really like it to do, please leave a comment!
 Most Soulsy features have been added because somebody asked for them.